ssmiller25/vropscli/USAGE.md

 vropscli getAdapterKinds
 ```

-## Generate an CSV of the existing configurs
+## Generate an CSV of the existing configuration

 ```
 vropscli getAdaptersConfigs POSTGRESQL_ADAPTER > adapter.csv